Part three in our series on Branding during M&A

-We all know that it’s important to plan ahead.
+We all know that it’s important to plan.
 No doubt you will have already scoped various scenarios and may be working already with a brand implementation partner who has provided a full audit of your brand touchpoints.

 Consider how your design is specifically applied to a multitude of different real-life signage requirements.
-What is the signage hierarchy, what is the purpose – wayfinding or standalone?
+What is the signage hierarchy and what is the purpose – wayfinding or standalone?
 Pylon, monument or fascia, illuminated or backlit?

 This is where it really pays to work with specialists who know the product field, but who also how to deliver solutions that will maintain your design integrity.